RayzeBio/Dosimetry-calculator/README.md

 IRDC (Inhouse Rayzebio Dosimetry Calculator)
 Written by Charlotte Lorenz, RayzeBio Inc.

+Version 2.0: 2025-07-23
+updated:
+- Ac225 with all daughters in decay chain included for dose deposition
+- female and male phantoms integrated for scaling and dose deposition

 Version 0.7: 2023-01-16
 updated:
 - Scaling methods validated with Beykan et al. publication